MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-progressive-web-apps.md

 ---
 title: Teams Progressive Web Apps (PWAs)
-description: Progressive Web Apps (PWAs) allow sites like Teams on the web to offer additional desktop capabilities that are typically unavailable to websites.
+description: Progressive Web Apps (PWAs) allow sites like Teams on the web to offer more desktop capabilities that are typically unavailable to websites.
 author: MicrosoftHeidi
 ms.author: heidip
 manager: jacktremper